 Considering a cocktail wedding?
 Mingle, dance, eat, and have fun simultaneously!
-That’s one of the perks of doing a cocktail wedding!
+That’s one of the perks of doing a cocktail-style wedding reception!

-Here are a few tips for you to plan a successful cocktail wedding that will help you rock your day!
+Here are the top tips for you to plan a successful cocktail wedding that will help you rock your wedding day!

 - Cocktail Vibe